NicoMunoz909/BaSD-Week3/README.md

 - Comprehend what the DOM is and be able to manipulate it.
 - Control DOM events.
 - Develop functionalities for complex and modern webs.
+### Week 6
+#### Task
+Extend the newspaper subscription form to send and HTTP request with all the data to a web server and save the data in localStorage if the server responds succesfully, which then must be loaded to the form on window load.
+Also change the page to show the info on a modal instead of using alert.
+#### Goals
+- Understand the details of Client-Server architecture.
+- Comprehend the concept of Callbacks and the diference between Callbacks and Promises.
+- Implement HTTP requests to obtain external data asynchronously.
+- Get used to the tools to save data on the browser.

 ## Getting Started
 ### Executing